-As a legal, policy and parliamentary affairs expert and trained lecturer and tutor, I offer tutoring for both vocational and academic studies from A-Levels onwards.
-I currently work as Lecturer and Tutor at the Law Training Centre, Legal Consultant for City Law Practice and Global Ambassador for Global Resolutions as an International Legal and Political Analyst.
+As a legal, policy, and parliamentary affairs expert and trained lecturer and tutor, I offer tutoring for both vocational and academic studies from GCSE onward.
+I currently work as a Lecturer and Tutor at the Law Training Centre, Legal Consultant for City Law Practice, and Global Ambassador for Global Resolutions as an International Legal and Political Analyst.

-Some of the areas of my **Contact Detail Removed** work have been as Policy Advisor for the Government on Energy and Climate Change and Policy Expert for the Green Party on developing their 2015 general election manifesto and a renewable energy charter.
-In the Green Party I worked with headquarters to write a report on energy, encouraging cross-collaboration with NGOs and multimedia presentation online.
+Some of the areas of my consultancy work have been as Policy Advisor for the Government on Energy and Climate Change and Policy Expert for the Green Party on developing their 2015 general election manifesto and a renewable energy charter.
+In the Green Party, I worked with headquarters to write an energy report, encouraging cross-collaboration with NGOs, and multimedia presentation online.
 I was also an International Policy Advisor, Trustee, Parliamentary Liaison Coordinator for the International Simultaneous Policy Organisation (ISPO).
-I gave presentations in front of key influencers to further the reach and impact of the organisation.
+I gave presentations in front of key influencers to further the reach and impact of the organization.

-Currently I give presentations and speeches that explore the way international law can fix global problems.
-I add depth and insight on finding intelligent solutions.
+Currently, I give presentations and speeches that explore the way international law can fix global problems.
+I add depth and insight into finding intelligent solutions.
 My presentations and speeches engage, enlighten, entertain and motivate, which direct any audiences into further insights.
 My commentary on international relations offers insights and solutions to the current uncertainties and concerns across the world.

 My expertise is also in the field of performance arts, being an international award-winning conjurer who has performed at many prominent theatres and venues, including the West End.

-I am very focused on the professional analytical work and becoming familiar with the great deal of material across a wide range of legal topics.
-My tutoring emphasises the first-hand study of legal sources - the reading of statutes and cases.
+I am very focused on professional analytical work and becoming familiar with a great deal of material across a wide range of legal topics.
+My tutoring emphasizes the first-hand study of legal sources - the reading of statutes and cases.
 This requires an independent and questioning mind alongside hard work.

 A common misunderstanding is that the study of law is simply memorizing data, although there is a lot to remember the central focus of a lawyer is constructing legal arguments.